What can you do for Free in Canberra?

 The National Museum of Australia is a social history museum, meaning it focuses on the land, nation and people of Australia particularly that of Indigenous cultures and early European settlement.

-Learn about our government, past and present, view an extensive art collection, witness question time and experience what our government does.
+Learn about our government, past and present, view an extensive art collection, witness question time and experience what our government does at Parliament House.

 Cost: Free including their daily tours which take 40 minutes